flutter/engine/ci/builders/README.md

 relative to the checkout (`src/`) directory.
 If there are global generators in a build configuration, the engine\_v2 recipes will download the full sub-build archives to the src/out/&lt;sub-build name> directory.
-* Flags receiving paths to output directories must use paths relative to the out folder.
+* Flags receiving paths to output directories must use paths relative to the `src/out` folder.
 This is to be able to reference the artifacts in the global archives section.
 * The script is in charge of generating the final artifact, e.g. if the script